best in class

 Sizes and lengths: 23–34 with a 34-inch inseam | Rise: 10 inches | Stretch: Stretchy | Style: Skinny through thighs, flare from knees | Price: $

 The flare on these Frames is “like a cherry but on the bottom,” says Cadmus.
 They are meant to be reminiscent of bell-bottoms, with a decidedly more form-fitting shape through the hips and thighs that widens into a flare at the knees.
 The cut adds even more interest to their waist-defining ten-inch rise (which is at the lower end of “high,” and the lowest on this list) and butt-sculpting shape.
 Plus, they’re comfortable to wear, promises Cadmus.
 “Actual vintage high-waisted flare jeans sans stretch from the ’70s feel constricting,” she says.
-(One such pair she owns requires her to lie in bed and pull the zipper up with a hanger to get them on.)
-But this jean has the right kind of stretch that makes them keep their structure while you’re wearing them.
+These have enough stretch to be comfortable but keep their structure while you’re wearing them.

 Best high-waisted wide-leg jean